diguifi/Dude-TopDown/README.md

 ### Mutation
 In biological evolution, mutations happen all the time and are responsible to create bad results or good results.
 Its thanks to mutation that we are no longer a single celled organism.
 A Genetic Algorithm can sometimes reach what is called a "Local Optimal Result".
 This is basically finding a nice result but not the best.
 In order to avoid being stuck on this Local Optimal Result we must have a mutation rate.
-The mutation rate's job is to change a certain part of the chromossome randomly and this may cause a new caracteristic to happen, that is very positive for the goal to be selected.
+The mutation rate's job is to change a certain part of the chromossome randomly and this may cause a new caracteristic to happen, that can be very positive (or negative) to reach the goal to be selected.

 ## How it is represented ingame